Strong Normalisation for Asynchronous Effects: : A Core Calculus for Asynchronous Algebraic Effects

 For the \emph{typing judgements} $\Gamma \types V : X$ and $\Gamma \types M : \tycomp{X}{(\o,\i)}$, we only present the rules for \lambdaAEff-specific computations to illustrate them, and refer the reader to~\cite{Ahman:POPL,Ahman:LMCS} for other rules:

-Note how the interrupt handler rule requires the handler code $M_\op$ to be typed at an effect annotation determined by $\iota$ at $\op$.
+Note how the interrupt handler rule requires the handler code $M_\op$ to be typed at an effect annotation determined by $\i$ at $\op$.
 Also observe how $\opincomp {op} {(\o , \i)}$ is used on the effect annotations of interrupts $\tmopin{op}{V}{M}$ to express that it triggers interrupt handlers for $\op$ in $M$.

 We conclude the sequential part of \lambdaAEff~by recalling its small-step operational semantics.
 It is given by a \emph{reduction relation} $M \reduces N$ defined in \cref{fig:seq-reduction-rules}.
 The relation consists of standard FGCBV computation rules \eqref{r1}--\eqref{r2}, expressing how function applications and sequencing work.
-The \lambdaAEff-specific rules \eqref{r3}--\eqref{r5} express that signals, interrupts, and awaiting behave semantically like algebraic operations, by visually propagating outwards in computations, which expresses that if they occur in the first sequenced computation, then they also occur first in the overall computation.
+The \lambdaAEff-specific rules \eqref{r3}--\eqref{r5} express that signals, interrupts, and awaiting behave semantically like algebraic operations, by structurally propagating outwards in computations, which expresses that if they occur in the first sequenced computation, then they also occur first in the overall computation.
 The rule \eqref{r6} expresses that signals propagate outwards through interrupt handlers, so as to reach any other parallel processes expecting them.
-The rules \eqref{r7}--\eqref{r11} express the effect-handling style behaviour of interrupts, in that they recursively traverse the given computation, where they trigger interrupt handlers for matching interrupts (rule \eqref{r9}) and move past interrupt handlers for non-matching interrupts (rule \eqref{r10}).
-Interrupts get discarded when they reach a return value and there are no more interrupt handlers to be triggered (rule \eqref{r7}), and they propagate past outwards propagating signals (rule \eqref{r8}) and into the continuations of blocking computations (rule \eqref{r11}).
-The latter is not necessary per se, but it results in a simpler meta-theory~\cite{Ahman:LMCS}.
+In this and other similar rules, which do not explicitly require that $\tm{op} \neq \tm{op'}$, the names $\tm{op}$ and $\tm{op'}$ may coincide---this is because we assume a single global set $\Sigma$ of signal and interrupt names.
+The rules \eqref{r7}--\eqref{r11} express the effect-handling-style behaviour of interrupts, in that they recursively traverse the given computation, where they trigger interrupt handlers for matching interrupts (rule \eqref{r9}) and move past interrupt handlers for non-matching interrupts (rule \eqref{r10}).
+Interrupts get discarded when they reach a return value and there are no more interrupt handlers to be triggered (rule \eqref{r7}), and they propagate past outward-propagating signals (rule \eqref{r8}) and into the continuations of blocking computations (rule \eqref{r11}).
+The latter is not necessary \textit{per se}, but it results in a simpler meta-theory~\cite{Ahman:LMCS}.
 The rule \eqref{r12} specifies how fulfilled promises unblock awaiting computations.
 Finally, the rule \eqref{r13} uses evaluation contexts to allow execution to take place in subcomputations.
 Observe that $\tmkw{await}$ is not included in evaluation contexts, modelling the blocking behaviour of this construct.

 We also note that this semantics is type-safe in the standard sense~\cite{Wright:SynAppTypeSoundness}, as shown by Ahman and Pretnar~\cite{Ahman:LMCS}, who proved corresponding progress and type preservation theorems.